googleapis/google-cloud-python/packages/sqlalchemy-spanner/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 By default, transactions produced by a Spanner connection are in
 ReadWrite mode.
-However, some applications require an ability to grant
+However, workloads that only read data perform better
+if they use read-only transactions, as Spanner does not need to take
-ReadOnly access to users/methods; for these cases Spanner dialect
+locks for the data that is read; for these cases, the Spanner dialect
 supports the ``read_only`` execution option, which switches a connection
 into ReadOnly mode: